 Ranger Tugs R-27 is powered by a 300-horsepower Yamaha F300 and a standard-issue bow thruster.
 Its cruise velocity is 26.7 knots.
 The R-27 is an affordable option as compared to the other 30 plus footer trawlers.
 But being affordable does not mean that it is not equipped with everything a navigator needs, such as fire extinguishers, PFDs, lines, and navigator equipment.

 The R-27 provides three private sleeping quarters, a table and a cushion, and a four-seater convertible dinette.
 A few steps from the bunks is the compartment with toilet, shower, sink, storage, and cabinets.
 On the port side, you’ll find a convenient hanging locker installed along with a 19-inch TV/DVD.

 The port side of the salon provides the owners some wood cabinets, drawers, additional storage, a refrigerator/freezer, sink, and a two-burner propane stove and oven.
 The cockpit offers space and a door to the swim platform.
 All of these features make Ranger Tugs R-27 one of the best trawlers to live on.

 10. American Tug 365

-AT 365, the most recent development from American Tug makes it an awesome option where you can live.
-It offers a cockpit cover, a U-shaped dinette which was always L-shaped in their previous designs, a layout that allows greater visibility, and a new master stateroom layout furnished with lockers, cabinets, queen berths, and a shower stall.
+AT 365, the most recent development from American Tug is an awesome option where you can live.
+It offers a cockpit cover, a U-shaped dinette that was always L-shaped in their previous designs, a layout that allows greater visibility, and a new master stateroom layout furnished with lockers, cabinets, and queen berths, including a shower stall.